erincunningham7/project-portfolio-one/README.md

 * Upon the advice of my mentor, I saved all of the images to my desktop and made a folder specifically to store them, just incase the website removes the images.

 * The large background image chosen for the header centers on a pretty-pink macaron wrapped in a bow.
 I chose this image because it is delicate and neat.
 The colours match that of the chosen colour palette.
 This is the first image the client sees upon opening the page, and highlights the fact that this a website centered around food.
+On mpbile devices you can see the earthy green macaron in the chosen image.
+The green colour also coincides with the webpage.

 * For the recipe images, I needed to be sure they were relevant to the recipes but also high quality and enticing to the client.
 The mince image looks homely and rustic and I liked the flowers in the background as flowers are seen throughout the websites imagery.
 The tart image appears in the center column as its spiral design is captivating and the most interesting of the three.
 The plaid cloth reinforces that bucolic atmosphere I wanted.
 The final jam image has ribbons similar to the header image.
 The jars are dainty and cute, supporting the overall delicate mood.
 Although they differ, the recipe images collaborate effectively.

 * It was imperative that the slideshow images fortified the historical element of the website.
-I wanted old fashioned images, with a pink and grey tone to concur with the chosen colour palette.
+I wanted old fashioned images, with a pink tone to concur with the chosen colour palette.
 The first slide shows a black and white female photograph, tenderly covered by a pink rose.
 The image is relevant to the text and the theme.
 The second slide displays several black and white photographs, pink roses, pink macarons and a coffee cup sitting on a notepad.
 The photos are comparative to the first slide, and increase the old fashioned, historical vibe.
 The pink roses are also cohesive with the first slide and the pink macarons relate to the header.
 The coffee cup boosts the food aspect.
 The notepad relates to the documentation mentioned in the text.
 The final slide contains pink blossoms and a pocket watch that sits on an old ribbon-wrapped book.
 The blossoms fit beautifully with the previous florals seen in the site and the pocket watch is antiquated and historical.
 The book is old fashioned and sets forth the emphasis of ribbons as we have already seen.

 * The join us image is relative to the slideshow images as it contains the pink flowers and ancient photgraphs.
 The documents in the background of the image are superannuated, coinciding nicely with the previous images.